lcp/qemu-scripts/README.md

 There are two common used network backends: User Networking and TAP.

+For more details of QEMU networking, please see [QEMU Networking](https://wiki.qemu.org/Documentation/Networking).

 ## User Networking (SLIRP)

 If you launch the VM with a normal user, SLIRP is the easiest backend to use.
 SLIRP implements